AKEBMohammed/AQL/demo/README.md

 ### Coverage Tests
 All three coverage criteria (Line, Branch, and Condition) lead to similar test cases for this class, as the branching structure is simple and matches the conditions directly.

+## Exercise 5: RomanNumeral Class

+### Bug Identified
+The `RomanNumeral.toRoman()` method contains two critical bugs:

+1. The loop condition in the for loop is incorrect: `for (int i = 0; i <= symbols.length; i++)`.
+This will cause an `ArrayIndexOutOfBoundsException` on the last iteration because array indices are 0-based, and the valid range is from 0 to `symbols.length - 1`.

+2. The condition in the while loop is `n > values[i]`, which should be `n >= values[i]`.
+This means that when `n` equals a value in the array, it won't be processed.
+For example, if `n = 5`, it would never add the symbol "V" to the result.

+These bugs cause the method to:
+- Throw an exception when accessing `symbols[symbols.length]`
+- Incorrectly convert some numbers (e.g., exact values like 5, 10, etc. would be skipped and processed via smaller denominations)

+The corrected implementation is available in `Exo5Correction.java`.